ConservationMetrics/gc-scripts-hub/f/connectors/inaturalist/README.md

 ## Shared notes

 * Pagination uses observation ID cursors (`id_above`) rather than page numbers, as recommended by iNaturalist for large result sets.
-* The scripts stay at or below ~60 requests per minute between paginated calls.
+* The scripts stay at or below ~60 requests per minute between paginated API calls, and pause briefly between photo downloads.
+* Photos are saved as `{photo_id}.{ext}` under `attachments/`.
+The first photo's local name is also stored as `photo_filename` on each feature.
 * Observations without visible coordinates are still stored with null geometry.

 ## Future work: supporting private or obscured coordinates